cisco/ChezScheme/IMPLEMENTATION.md

 then that means an address with only the lowest bit set among the low three bits refers to a pair.
-To get the address where the pair content is stored, round *up* to the nearest word.
+To get the address where the pair content is stored, round *up* to the nearest multiple 8 bytes.
 So, on a 64-bit machine, add 7 to get to the `car` and add 15 to get to the `cdr`.
 Since allocation on a 64-byte machine is 16-byte aligned, the hexadecimal form of every pair pointer will end in "9".

 The `type-typed-object` type,